Guard rail: Automotive safety

-In traffic engineering, highway guardrail may prevent an errant vehicle from hitting roadside obstacles which may be either man-made (sign structures, culvert inlets, utility poles) or natural (trees, rock croppings), running off the road and going down a steep embankment, or veering off the roadway into oncoming traffic (commonly referred to as a median barrier).
+In traffic engineering, a highway guardrail may prevent an errant vehicle from hitting roadside obstacles, which may be either man-made (sign structures, culvert inlets, utility poles) or natural (trees, rock croppings), running off the road and going down a steep embankment, or veering off the roadway into oncoming traffic (commonly referred to as a median barrier).
 Roadside obstacles are typically referred to as fixed objects.
 A secondary objective is keeping the vehicle upright while deflected along the guardrail.
 Variables such as motorist speed and vehicle orientation when striking the guardrail are crucial factors in the effectiveness of guardrail performance.

-The most common type of guardrail in use today is the Blocked-Out W-beam (Strong Post).
-Strong-post W-beam guardrail consists of wood posts and wood blockouts or steel posts with wood or plastic blockouts.
+The most common type of guardrail in use today is the blocked-out W-beam (strong post).
+The strong-post W-beam guardrail consists of wood posts and wood blockouts or steel posts with wood or plastic blockouts.
 The wood or plastic blockouts reduce or minimize a vehicle snagging on the posts upon impact.
-In addition, a blockout may be used to increase the offset of guardrail with an obstacle such as a curb.The posts' primary purpose is to maintain the height of the guardrail during the initial stages of post deflection.
+In addition, a blockout may be used to increase the offset of guardrail with an obstacle such as a curb.
+The posts' primary purpose is to maintain the height of the guardrail during the initial stages of post deflection.
 Maintaining guardrail height also reduces the potential for a vehicle to vault over the guardrail upon initial impact.
 The posts also play a role in the amount of resistance and deflection a guardrail may experience during impact.
 Resistance in a strong post system results from a combination of tensile and flexural stiffness of the rail and the bending and shearing resistance of the posts.

 One of the main concerns with strong-post W-beam guardrail has been the ability of the system to contain and redirect modern vehicles that have a higher center of gravity along with the increased weight of those vehicles.
-The problem with this is that a guardrail of the optimum height for a car might not keep a truck from toppling over it, while a motorbike might slip under a higher rail.
+For instance the optimum height of the strong-post W-beam for a car might not keep a truck from toppling over it, while a motorbike might slip under a higher rail.
 To address these concerns, significant research and development of a system that could contain and redirect vehicles of varying weights and heights was developed and crash tested (both controlled and simulated).
 As a result, the Midwest Guardrail System (MGS) was developed and successfully crash tested per NCHRP Report 350 TL-3 criteria.
-MGS has a higher mounting height, uses larger posts and blockouts as compared to the strong-post W-beam guardrail.
-One other significant difference is that MGS rail splices occur at mid-span compared to at the posts like the strong-post w-beam guardrail.
+The MGS has a higher mounting height, uses larger posts and blockouts as compared to the strong-post W-beam guardrail.
+One other significant difference is that MGS rail splices occur at mid-span compared to at the posts like the strong-post W-beam guardrail.